 Background and objective:

-Medicinal herbs are sources of bioactive plant secondary metabolites such as phenolic acids, flavonoids, iridoids, tanins, anthracenes, alkaloids, terpenes etc. Herbs and herbal extracts prepared from the plant materials are also sources for minerals that can create health effects in human diet.
-The infusion and deceoction prepared from Lavandula stoechas L., known as Karabaşotu in Türkiye, are used in traditional medicine for its analgesic, sedative, expectorant and urinary antiseptic properties.
-The objective of the present work were to comparatively determine the mineral content of dried aerial parts L. stoeachas L. subsp. cariensis and its water extract which is prepared by 2% infusion.
+Medicinal herbs are sources of bioactive plant secondary metabolites such as phenolic acids, flavonoids, iridoids, tannins, anthracenes, alkaloids, terpenes Herbs and herbal extracts are important sources for minerals that can create health effects in human diet.
+The infusion and decoction prepared from Lavandula stoechas L., known as Karabaşotu in Türkiye, are used in traditional medicine for its analgesic, sedative, expectorant and urinary antiseptic properties.
+The objective of the present work wasto comparatively determine the mineral content of dried aerial parts L. stoeachas L. subsp. cariensis and its water extract which is prepared by 2% infusion.

 Methods:

-The aerial parts of the plant material were air-dried and ground into fine powder.
+The aerial parts of Lavandula stoechas L., were air-dried and ground into fine powder.
 The water extract was prepared as 2% infusion and evaporated until dryness.
-The water extract and the plant powder are analyzed for heavy metals and trace elements by Spectro-IQ II instrument equipped with X-ray fluorescence.
+The water extract and the plant powder wereanalyzed for heavy metals and trace elements by Spectro-IQ II instrument equipped with X-ray fluorescence.

 Results:

 The analyzed samples differed significantly in terms of mineral contents.
-The ground powdered aerial parts of L. stoechas L. subsp. cariensis and its water extract are characterised by high contents of potassium, calcium, sodium, chlorine, phosphor and magnesium.
+The ground powdered aerial parts of L. stoechas L. subsp. cariensis and its water extract are characterized by high contents of potassium, calcium, sodium, chlorine, phosphor and magnesium.
 Iron in powdered plant material (576.6) was found to be almost ten times higher than the water extract (51.7 ppm).
 Microelements such as copper (78.8 ppm) and zinc (3169 ppm) were accumulated higher in the water extract of L. stoechas L. subsp. cariensis.

 Conclusion:

 The mineral content of the water extract and the powdered aerial parts of L. stoechas L. subsp. cariensis are quantitatively determined by X-ray fluorescence spectroscopy for the first time.
-In Mediterranean region, L. stoechas is usually prepared by infusion or decoction and traditionally used as analgesic, anticonvulsant, sedative, antidiabetic, expectorant, antispasmodic etc. Plant secondary metabolites such as phenolics, flavonoids, terpenes, iridoids, coumarins are previously reported for the plant.
-Experimental studies for different pharmacological effects might also be conducted in terms of its rich mineral content.
-The minerals found in higher concentrations might attract the scientists to conduct more mineral content and activity related analyses to identify the power of macronutrients and trace elements.

-Keywords:Lavender, Lavandula stoechas, mineral, X-ray fluorescent analysis
+Keywords:Lavandula stoechas, mineral, X-ray fluorescent analysis

 INTRODUCTION

 Mediterranean population has always been a depository for the knowledge of ethnobotany.
 Among mediterranean countries, Lamiaceae, Asteraceae and Apiaceae families are the most common families which have plant species used as herbal remedy.
-In the treatment of various diseases, medicinal plants are used in the form of herbal teas and extracts1-4.Lavandula L. genus (Lamiaceae) is composed of 39 species.
+In the treatment of various diseases, medicinal plants are used in the form of herbal teas and extracts1-4.Lavandula L. genus (Lamiaceae) is composed of 39 species and commonly known as lavender.
 The economically valued Lavandula species are L. angustifolia, L. stoechas, L. latifolia and the hybrid L. x intermedia.
 Eastern european countries such as Bulgaria and Russia grow large quantities of L. angustifolia.
 The fragrant flowers and aerial parts of lavender are used in the preparations of herbal medicines.
 Flowers and leaves have been used as hydrolate against acne, headache, and sleep disturbance, as beeswax cream against insect bites, headache, and muscle pain, and as a tea against anxiety.
 Dried flowers have been used mainly as a clothes moth repellent.
 Traditionally lavender is used for a variety of conditions of nervous system including depression and fatigue.
 Lavender is also used for headache and rheumatism.
 The German Comission E monograph suggests 1-2 teaspoons (5-10 g) of the herb taken as herbal tea 4-12.